Covid-19, Pregnancy and Newborns

 Frequently updated resources

-Hey there.
-We know it’s a scary time and questions about COVID-19 and pregnancy and newborns abound.
-We recommend two excellent resources that are continuously listening for updates from the scientific community and compiling the latest studies for your understanding.
+Questions about COVID-19 and pregnancy and newborns abound as this pandemic stretches on (ugh).
+Here are excellent resources that are continuously listening for updates from the scientific community and compiling the latest studies for our understanding.
+Bottom line: get vaccinated to protect yourself and your little ones.

 “...We are continually monitoring the situation and our research team is examining the best available resources.
 We will keep this page updated with relevant information for both pregnant parents and birth professionals.”
 EBB is founded and led by a nurse with her PhD, and is a trusted, non-biased source for the most current, evidence-based information on pregnancy and childbirth (a great group to follow anyways, and one of our cofounders Heather Christine is an EBB instructor).